YukunJ/LeetCode-Practice-by-Tag/BFS+DFS/39-Combination Sum.md

         The tree reaches leaf node when weight <= 0

         Time Complexity: O(S) where S is the length of all possible solutions.
-                        Another very loose upper bound is O(target * 2^{target}).
+                        Another very loose upper bound is O(n * 2^n) where n := len(candidates).
-                        Consider each level only reduce by 1, need to go "target" number of levels down to bottom There are 2^{target} leaves in the bottom, each with height "target" Space Complexity: O(target) the stack for recursion is at most target high, since each recursion reduce the target at least by 1
+                        Consider whether or not to pick a position yielding 2^n possibility and we need O(n) time to assess if it's valid or not Space Complexity: O(target) the stack for recursion is at most target high, since each recursion reduce the target at least by 1
         """